 Withdrawal Policy

-At ARP, we are committed to raising the standard of papers using processes such as plagiarism check, review, copyediting, and formatting.
+At ADR, we are committed to raising the standard of papers using processes such as plagiarism check, review, copyediting, and formatting.
 Our team puts in endless efforts to achieve this goal.
 Therefore, if an item is withdrawn in the midst of its processing, it is very discouraging.
 We work hard to make the publishing process as convenient as possible for authors, and in exchange, we expect them to abide by all ethical guidelines.
 We adhere to the following policy for the withdrawal of articles:

 Within ten working days from the article's submission date, the author will receive an update on the result of the plagiarism check of the article.
 Once the article is found to be free of plagiarised text, the author will be requested to share the Open Access Licence Form with us and to make the payment for the Article Processing Charges (in the case of medical journals).